-White coat syndrome, also known as white coat hypertension, occurs when a patient’s blood pressure rises significantly when measured in a clinical setting compared to non-clinical settings.
-Remote patient monitoring (RPM) can be an effective solution to control white coat syndrome.
-This article explores how RPM can aid in controlling white coat syndrome, the significance of accurate readings, and the risks of hypertension.
+White coat syndrome, also known as white coat hypertension, occurs when a patient’s blood pressure rises when measured in a clinical setting compared to non-clinical settings.
+This can lead to inaccurate diagnoses, unnecessary treatment, and increased patient anxiety.
+Remote patient monitoring (RPM) is an effective solution for controlling white coat syndrome.

 Controlling White Coat Syndrome

-White coat syndrome affects about 15-30% of individuals with high blood pressure but can also affect those without high blood pressure.
-The condition can lead to inaccurate readings, unnecessary treatments, and increased anxiety for the patient.
-Furthermore, the New England Journal of Medicine reported that “white-coat hypertension was not benign, and masked hypertension was associated with a greater risk of death than sustained hypertension.”
+About 15-30% of patients with high blood pressure experience white coat syndrome.
+While once considered harmless, the New England Journal of Medicine reported that “white-coat hypertension was not benign, and masked hypertension was associated with a greater risk of death than sustained hypertension.”
+Therefore, learning how to control white coat syndrome and knowing which type of hypertension a patient is experiencing is key to prevention.

 Control White Coat Syndrome With Remote Blood Pressure Monitoring